SQL injection UNION attacks

-To carry out an SQL injection UNION attack, you need to ensure that your attack meets these two requirements.
-This generally involves figuring out:
+To carry out a SQL injection UNION attack, make sure that your attack meets these two requirements.
+This normally involves finding out:

-When performing an SQL injection UNION attack, there are two effective methods to determine how many columns are being returned from the original query.
+When you perform a SQL injection UNION attack, there are two effective methods to determine how many columns are being returned from the original query.

 ORDER BY clauses and incrementing the specified column index until an error occurs.
-For example, assuming the injection point is a quoted string within the
+For example, if the injection point is a quoted string within the

 WHERE clause of the original query, you would submit:

 ' ORDER BY 1-- ' ORDER BY 2-- ' ORDER BY 3-- etc.

 This series of payloads modifies the original query to order the results by different columns in the result set.
 The column in an

 ORDER BY clause can be specified by its index, so you don't need to know the names of any columns.
 When the specified column index exceeds the number of actual columns in the result set, the database returns an error, such as: